mckennapsean/dissertation/content/03-framework.md

 iterative, and _multilinear_ fashion.
 By multilinear, we mean that a process combines forward, linear movement with cyclic, backward, and parallel movements.
 We discuss more about movement and design timelines in the following section.

-![
-  Connections to the nested model.
-  We illustrate the overlap of the design activity framework with respect to the levels of the nested model [@Munzner2009].
-It is important to note that each of the three inner levels of the nested model exists across two activities in the framework; thus, a visualization designer must think carefully about with which levels of the nested model any process artifact corresponds.
-](figures/daf/nm-comparison.pdf){#fig:nm-comparison width="100%"}

 Artifacts for the _understand_ activity fall into the outer two levels of the